-In 2011, the Texas Legislature consolidated statutes in various codes and created Chapter 2267 of the Government Code.
-All authorizations and requisite procedures for the use of alternative delivery systems can be found in Chapter 2267 of the Government Code.
-Previously, cities found their authority for these methods in chapter 271, subchapter H of the Local Government Code.
+In 2011, the Texas Legislature consolidated statutes in various codes and created chapter 2267 of the Government Code.
+In 2013, the chapter was re-designated as Chapter 2269.
+All authorizations and requisite procedures for the use of alternative delivery systems can be found in Chapter 2269 of the Government Code.
+(Prior to 2011, cities found their authority for these methods in chapter 271, subchapter H, of the Local Government Code.)